What is Knowledge Management?

 - Content management systems: A focused knowledge management system that helps writers and designers simply create, edit, publish, and distribute content.
 The content management process is a more focused type of knowledge management.

 - Information management system: This is a general term for knowledge management software that’s used to record and relay messages and processing in an organization.

 - Business intelligence system: A system in which large amounts of an organization’s raw data is organized and analyzed to assist in the knowledge management process.

 Knowledge Management in Theory and Practice

 Knowledge management, in theory, seems simple.
 You might think, “Systems and software?
 I don’t need that!
-All it takes is good communication and a few file folders!”
+All it takes is good communication and a few folders!”

 In fact, it would be a bit ironic to say that.
 Knowledge management systems and software exist to more easily communicate, organize, share, and store information.
-The importance of km processes in practice is much more complicated, but we’ll take is slow and start with the knowledge management cycle.
+The importance of km processes in practice is much more complicated, but we’ll take it slow and start with the knowledge management cycle.

 Knowledge Management Cycle